 Ralph Peer spent the morning recording the Johnson Brothers, with whom he had previously worked a session in Camden, New Jersey, the preceding May.
 Paul Johnson sang and played the steel guitar, with Charles Johnson on guitar and El Watson backing on harmonica or bones.

-Little is known about the brothers – the assumption that they were from eastern Tennessee is due mainly because one of their Bristol numbers was “Two Brothers Are We (from East Tennessee).”
+Little is known about the brothers – the assumption that they were from eastern Tennessee derives mainly from the fact that one of their Bristol numbers was “Two Brothers Are We (from East Tennessee).”
 However, another of their Bristol songs, “Just a Message from Carolina,” suggests that they’re from North or South Carolina, while “The Jealous Sweetheart” strongly suggests that Paul Johnson was a murderer.
 Neither of which is, probably, true.

 Charles Johnson then stuck around to back Watson on two harmonica solos, “Pot Licker Blues” and “Narrow Gauge Blues,” the latter of which features an impressive train imitation.
 (See today’s blog for more on Watson and the African-American presence at the Sessions.)